 No, this isn’t a contradiction to #3.
 I’m talking about isolation from friends and/or other adults.
 When my first child was born, I stopped working and became a stay-at-home mom.
 I didn’t have any friends near me who were also moms and also staying at home.
 The isolation was stifling.
 I immediately started to seek out mom’s groups so I could connect with others.
 Being around other adults can help you remember the person you are outside of being a mom.
 Online groups can be equally helpful.

-If you’re looking for a group of health-minded moms for ideas and support, check out The Happy Healthy Mamas Facebook Community.
+If you’re looking for a group of health-minded moms for ideas and support, check out The Happy Healthy Mama Community private Facebook group.
+I’d love to have you join us!

 Clearly, I identify as a mother.
 I named my blog Happy Healthy Mama!
 But doesn’t mean mom is the only part of me.
 Becoming a mom doesn’t have to mean losing yourself.
 Motherhood is one of the greatest joys of my life, but I know I wouldn’t be my happiest self if it was my only source of joy.